BBischof/tree-thinking/README.md

 If you're using `sklearn` and want to output your models, under the Python directory is a module for reading and writing YAML in the above format.

+If you wish to connect your `sklearn` DTs with your Rails front end, check out the Ruby gem.

 One can also use the above schema as a guideline for writing decision tree logic in an extensible way.

 ## The name